Honest Advice Over 35,000 installed solar panels Very Reasonable Prices

 My Dad who has passed away some years ago, was the original Willy Wonka.
 As a mechanical engineer he designed the machines that make some of the most famous candies.
 Resus Peanut Butter Cups, Nestle's $100,000 bar, Mike and Ike's, Salted peanut rolls, Masons Dots and many other are made on machines he designed and his company built.

-My Mom at 94 years lived Englewood, NJ where she was Mayor for 7 years.
+My Mom who passed away at 94 years lived Englewood, NJ where she was Mayor for 7 years.
 Dizzy Gillespie played at her inauguration.
 The Eisley Brothers grew up across the street from us, John Travolta went to High School with me.
 Sylvia Robinson and her family including Joey, produced the famous Rappers Delight.
 Their are a lot of famous people as Englewood is very close to NY and a fine place to live.
-If there was a major event in town politcally or in the Arts, she has been involved.
+If there was a major event in town politcaly or in the Arts, she has been involved.
 My Mom died in late Dec.
 2022.
 The Mayor had the flags flown at half mast, the Governor of NJ called to wish his condolenses, she had a great life, was very active in local politics and influenced a lot of people with the good that she did.
 She is missed.